microsoft/code-with-engineering-playbook/agile-development/backlog-management/refinement/readme.md

   - Examples of well defined acceptance criteria
   - Can the story be tested as written
   - Is it dependent on other stories
-- Provide guidance on managing timeline for grooming
+- Provide guidance on managing timeline for refinement
   - time boxing story AC discussions
 - Provide guidance on estimate negotiation and how to resolve conflicts
-- How far out in advance should we groom stories?
-When to stop grooming?
+- How far out in advance should we refine stories?
+When to stop refining?

 ## Goals